BrockDSL/Census_Mapping/README.md

 # Census_Mapping
-Resources for the ArcGIS StoryMaps workshop using the hobby of geocaching as a topic for creating an online story map.
+Resources for the ArcGIS Census Mapping workshop.